sazadeh/TweetGenderPredictionByBERT/README.md

-# Tweet Gender Prediction By BERT using Simple Transformer Library
+# Tweet Gender Prediction By BERT using Simple Transformers Library

 We got the main tweet data set from (https://www.kaggle.com/gpreda/covid19-tweets) and then pre-processed tweets by removing emojis, stop words, URLs, Username and Stemming.
 Furthermore, we used *VaderSentiment Package* to generate the Sentiment of tweets and then saved the clean tweet text